MakeKJ/ml-library/README.md

 - **Linear Regression**: An implementation of linear regression that uses gradient descent to update the parameters.
   - `linear_regression.py`
-  - - **Loogistic Regression**: An implementation of logistic regression that uses stochastic gradient descent to update the parameters.
+- **Logistic Regression**: An implementation of logistic regression that uses stochastic gradient descent to update the parameters.
   - `logistic_regression.py`

 #### Neural Networks (NN)